 Why should I donate?

-As a volunteer-based organization, the Apache Software Foundation stands most in need of dedicated volunteers who can work on software, documentation, or administrative issues within each of the ASF projects.
-If you have the available time to contribute, then it is very much appreciated - volunteer contributions from both individuals and corporate entities are the lifeblood of the foundation.
+Remember, of course, that as a volunteer-based organization, the Apache Software Foundation stands most in need of volunteers who can work on software, documentation, or administrative tasks within each of the ASF projects.
+If you have the available time to contribute, then that's the best thing you can give - volunteer contributions from both individuals and corporate entities are the lifeblood of the foundation.

 If I donate financially, where would my donations go?

 Currently, the bulk of our financial obligations are going towards providing our technical infrastructure - the staff, servers and bandwidth that are required.
 The foundation also provides legal support for our projects, therefore, it is often required to obtain qualified legal counsel about issues that arise.
 Other costs include marketing, trademark policing, and the paperwork of running a non-profit foundation.

 If you have a specific target or project that you wish to directly support, please contact us and we will do our best to satisfy your wishes.

 If you wish to provide equipment for use by the Foundation, please contact us before attempting to send it "here" directly -- the nature of our virtual enterprise is such that the equipment and services used to support our projects are located all over the world.